Joe Rice

 Joe Rice (born May 7, 1967) is a former legislator in the U.S. state of Colorado, an Iraq War veteran, and a former mayor of Glendale, Colorado.

 Rice presently works for Lockheed Martin Space Systems and also is a member of the United States Army Reserve.
 He was elected to the city council of Glendale, Colorado in 1994 and to the post of mayor in 1996 on a platform of developing a "resident-friendly" community in the Denver enclave.
 Rice was re-elected in 2000 and later resigned from the post of mayor in 2003 when called up to serve the first of five tours on active duty in Iraq.
 In Iraq, he has served as an advisor to the Baghdad city council and to Iraqi security forces.

 Rice won election to the Colorado House of Representatives as a Democrat in 2006 and represented House District 38, which encompassed Greenwood Village, Bow Mar, and Littleton, Colorado as well as parts of Englewood, Centennial, Aurora, and Columbine Valley.
 While in the legislature, Rice focused heavily on transportation issues and was a key sponsor of a 2009 transportation funding bill increasing vehicle registration fees in order to address a backlog of bridge and transportation requirements.
 Other key measures he promoted included the creation of a statewide cold case homicide unit and a reduction in the business personal property tax.

-Rice served 2-two year terms in the legislature, from 2007 to 2010.
-He narrowly lost re-election in 2010, losing 51% to 49%.
+Rice served 2 two-year terms in the legislature, from 2007 to 2010.
+He narrowly lost re-election in 2010, losing by 51.5% to 48.5%.

 Biography

 Personal life

 Born in New Castle, Indiana, Rice earned an associates degree from New Mexico Military Institute in 1987 and a bachelor's degree in history from Metropolitan State College of Denver in 1989 while serving in the Colorado National Guard.
 He later earned a Master of Public Administration degree from the University of Colorado at Denver.
-Rice also earned a Masters of Strategic Studies degree from the United States Army War College in 2009 via their distance education program.
+Rice also earned a Masters of Strategic Studies degree from the United States Army War College in 2009.

 After being discharged from active military duty at Fort Carson, Rice settled in Glendale, Colorado in 1990.

-Rice and his wife, Dr. Kendall Kershner-Rice, were married in 1990, and have three children — twins Harrison and Alexandria, born in 2000, and a younger son, Dalton, born in 2005.
+Rice and his wife, Dr. Kendall Kershner-Rice, were married in 1990, and have three children — twins born in 2000, and a younger son born in 2005.
 They currently live in Littleton, Colorado.
 Among his hobbies, Rice enjoys jogging.